 Patrick G. Awuah is the founder and president of Ashesi University, a private not-for-profit institution that is known for innovation and quality education in Ghana.
-Among other things Patrick is a trained engineer and a businessman.
+He is also a trained engineer and a businessman.
 He was awarded a MacArthur Fellowship in 2015 for his work with Ashesi.

 In 1997 Patrick left Microsoft with the plan of returning to Ghana to educate the next generation of African leaders.
 In pursuance of his goal, Patrick enrolled in the Haas School of Business at UC Berkeley and focusing his postgraduate project on developing a business plan for Ashesi University.

 During the course of the program, Patrick Awuah together with other graduate students of UC Berkeley Nina Marini among others visited Ghana to conduct a feasibility study for starting Ashesi University.
 Patrick graduated in 1999 with his MBA and in that same year he together with his family relocated to Ghana to start building Ashesi.